ruby-hyperloop/hyperloop-devise-tutorial/README.md

 end
 ```

-Now to access out current_user we simply use `User.current`, so in the Helloworld Component
+Now to access out `current_user` object we simply say `User.current`, so in the Helloworld Component to render the current user's email:

 ```ruby
 # app/hyperloop/components/helloworld.rb